-- Ethernet RJ-45 (LAN) port (10Base-T/100Base-TX/1000BaseTX) - IEEE 802.11a/b/g/n/ac wireless capability - Web browser such as Internet Explorer, Firefox, Safari, or Google Chrome
+- Ethernet RJ-45 (LAN) port (10Base-T/100Base-TX/ 1000BaseTX) - IEEE 802.11a/b/g/n/ac/ax wireless capability - An installed TCP/IP service - Web browser such as Internet Explorer, Firefox, Safari, or Google Chrome

-- If your computer does not have built-in wireless capabilities, you may install an IEEE 802.11a/b/g/n/ac WLAN adapter to your computer to connect to the network. - CM-32 is certified by Comcast, Charter, Time Warner, and Cox cable services. - Some IEEE 802.11n devices that you want to connect to your network may or may not support 5GHz band.
-Refer to the device's manual for specifications. - The Ethernet RJ-45 cables that will be used to connect the network devices should not exceed 100 meters.
+- If your computer does not have built-in wireless capabilities, you may install an IEEE 802.11a/b/g/n/ac/ax WLAN adapter to your computer to connect to the network. - With its dual band technology, your wireless router supports 2.4GHz and 5GHz wireless signals simultaneously.
+This allows you to do Internet-related activities such as Internet surfing or reading/writing e-mail messages using the 2.4GHz band while simultaneously streaming high-definition audio/video files such as movies or music using the 5GHz band. - Some IEEE 802.11n devices that you want to connect to your network may or may not support 5GHz band.
+Refer to the device's manual for specifications. - The Ethernet RJ-45 cables that will be used to connect the network devices should not exceed 100 meters